HazelDing/BigData-ifood/README.md

 ●	Customer Satisfaction: this analysis measures which sales channels and which campaigns consumers complain about most, which will help the company further improve their operations and performance to meet the customers’ expectations.

 IV.
-Hadoop ecosystem tools used by the project are:
+Hadoop ecosystem tools used by the project:

 1.HDFS